Discretionary Fiscal Policy: Strategic Fiscal Action for Economic Resilience

 • Definition: Discretionary fiscal policy refers to the deliberate changes in government spending and taxation to influence the economy.
 It involves the government actively adjusting its fiscal policies in response to economic conditions to stabilize the economy.

-• Objective: The primary goal of discretionary fiscal policy is to promote economic and growth.
+• Objective: The primary goal of discretionary fiscal policy is to promote economic stability and .
 By increasing government spending or cutting taxes during a recession, policymakers aim to stimulate aggregate demand and boost economic activity.
-Conversely, during periods of high or economic overheating, the government may reduce spending or raise taxes to cool down the economy.
+Conversely, during periods of high inflation or economic overheating, the government may reduce spending or raise taxes to cool down the economy.

-Let's delve deeper into the world of discretionary fiscal policy and explore how it can be a strategic tool for economic resilience.
+Let's delve deeper into the world of discretionary fiscal policy and explore how it can be a strategic tool for economic .

 Key Components of Discretionary Fiscal Policy